Arithmetic Sequences Problems with Solutions

 The sequence of integers starting from 1 to 1000 is given by

-The above sequence has 1000 terms.
+The above sequence is an arithmetic sequence with 1000 terms.
 The first term is 1 and the last term is 1000 and the common difference is equal to 1.
 We have the formula that gives the sum of the first n terms of an arithmetic sequence knowing the first and last term of the sequence and the number of terms (see formula above).

 Find the sum of the first 50 even positive integers.